ab4d/Ab4d.SharpEngine.Samples/README.md

 The following Visual Studio solutions are available:

-- **Ab4d.SharpEngine.Samples.Wpf MAIN SAMPLES**
+- **Ab4d.SharpEngine.Samples.Wpf**
-  This is the MAIN SAMPLES SOLUTION because it demonstrates the most of the engine features.
   This solution provides the samples for WPF and can run only on Windows.
   The samples also use Ab4d.SharpEngine.Wpf library that provides SharpEngineSceneView control for WPF.
   The SharpEngineSceneView provides a WPF control that is very easy to be used and can compose the 3D scene with the WPF objects (for example showing buttons on top of 3D scene).

-  This solution also shows how to use **AssimpImporter** to import 3D objects from almost any 3D file format.
-  Ab4d.SharpEngine.Assimp can be also used on Linux and other systems (native library for Linux is in the libs folder).

 - **Ab4d.SharpEngine.Samples.AvaloniaUI**
-  This sample uses Avalonia UI (https://avaloniaui.net/) that provides WPF-like object model to build UI controls and can run on Windows, Linux and macOS (macOS is not yet supported by SharpEngine).
+  This sample uses Avalonia UI (https://avaloniaui.net/) that provides WPF-like object model to build UI controls and can run on Windows, Linux and macOS.
   This sample uses Ab4d.SharpEngine.AvaloniaUI library that provides SharpEngineSceneView control.
   The SharpEngineSceneView provides an Avalonia control that is very easy to be used and can compose the 3D scene with the Avalonia UI objects (for example showing buttons on top of 3D scene).
-  The sample can be started on Windows and Linux.
+  The sample can be started on Windows, Linux and on macOS (use special macos solution)

+- **Ab4d.SharpEngine.Samples.WinUI**
+  This sample uses WinUI 3.0 that provides the latest UI technology to create applications for Windows.
+  This sample uses Ab4d.SharpEngine.WinUI library that provides SharpEngineSceneView control.
+  The SharpEngineSceneView provides an WinUI control that is very easy to be used and can compose the 3D scene with the WinUI UI objects (for example showing buttons on top of 3D scene).

 - **Ab4d.SharpEngine.Samples.CrossPlatform**
   This sample uses third-party Silk.Net library that provides support for SDL and GLFW.